 Theft is the most common crime in Costa Rica.
-If you are visiting during Christmas, New Years or Easter week (spring break), you need to be very careful.
+If you are visiting during Christmas, New Years or Easter week (which normally coincides with spring break), you need to be very careful.
 Since these are our peak season times, the beaches get packed with both local and foreign tourists camping, drinking and partying.

 Ready to get covered for your Costa Rica vacation?
-Make a quote in the box below.

 Read our other Costa Rica travel tips below!

 Immigration and customs in Costa Rica